hasura/graphql-engine/docs/graphql/manual/schema/default-values.rst

 .. note::

-  The default value is ignored when a value is explicity set to the field.
+  The default value is ignored when a value is explicitly set to the field.
 To enforce the value set in a field is the result of the defined SQL function, see: :doc:`sql-functions`.